 Thomas Hudson lives on Bimini in his house.
 He has a cook / major-domo / housekeeper and trusted friend and native Biminian called Eddy, and a houseboy called Joseph.
 The novel opens when Thomas Hudson has finished work for the day, and spends the evening drinking with friends on the quay, where things get a little out of hand, and there’s a fight.
 His friend Roger Davis, a novelist and screenwriter, comes back to Hudson’s house to gets his wounds doctored and to sleep, and to stay, since he needs to find quiet to start writing again.
 And, of course, the boys are coming: Hudson’s three sons, Tom, and David and Andrew, by his second wife.
 The five of them have a wonderful summer on the beach and in and out of the water.
 This novel is apparently praised for its nature descriptions: it certainly has tremendous descriptions of fishing, sharks, and eating.
 Some visitors to the island arrive, one of them being a girl who’s come to find Roger, which he is very glad about.
 That’s the last we see of him, because he takes her off to Hudson’s ranch in Idaho, to start writing again.

-I can’t see this free-living and hard-drinking artist and big-game fisherman submitting to uniform and military rules, and possibly he was too old as well.
-Instead, we get a truly exotic idea of Cuba and the Floridian islands, the Bahamas, all of the Caribbean, as a modern refuge for terrible pirates who prey on the locals and kill ruthlessly.
-Islands in the Stream is very Dr No, very sun-kissed and hard-drinking, and very, very hard-man American hero.
+I can’t see this free-living and hard-drinking artist and big-game fisherman submitting to uniform and military rules.
+Instead, we get a truly exotic impression of Cuba and the Floridian islands, the Bahamas, all of the Caribbean, as a modern refuge for terrible pirates who prey on the locals and kill ruthlessly.
+Islands in the Stream is very Dr No, very sun-kissed and hard-drinking, and very, very hard-man white American hero.
 It reminded me strongly of the Commando comic books I read as a child, where the war was simply a setting for personal heroics and dramatic tension involving guns and the occasional guttural swear word.
 As a story of eight men cooped up in a boat together in the heat, getting frustrated by not being able to catch their prey, and feeling just a little bit edgy about one or two of the others, this last part of the novel should glue you to the very last page, no matter what else you should be attending to.